Get articles and insights directly in your inbox. Subscribe today.

 - Downgrades- Within your MRR you will also have customers who have dropped down to a lower pricing tier or jettisoned some additional services.
 You’re still making money from them, but it’s possible that they perceive less value in your offering.

-- Churned accounts- These are customers who have cancelled their subscription at some point during the month / time period.
+- Churned active accounts- These are customers who have cancelled their subscription at some point during the month / time period.

 MRR is a broad church and each of these components within it can have a slightly different effect on your ARPU.
-An effective strategy makes provisions to improve all of these areas of revenue to improve the value of your ARPU overall.
+An effective strategy makes provisions to improve all of these areas of revenue to improve the lifetime value of your ARPU overall.

 What strategic insights does ARPU afford?